-The Tutoring Center provides free academic support (tutoring, supplemental instruction, and academic skills workshops) to all students at AUK.
-Tutoring Center services are designed to help students improve their study skills, increase their understanding of course content, enhance their self-confidence, and encourage them to develop a positive attitude towards learning.
+The Tutoring Center provides free academic support in all subjects to all students at AUK.
+Tutoring is provided individually, in small groups, or in Supplemental Instruction sessions coordinated with faculty.
+TRC services are designed to help students improve their study skills, increase their understanding of course content, enhance their academic performance, and encourage them to develop a positive attitude towards learning.
 Students are encouraged to become independent and successful learners through individual tutoring and academic skills workshops.
-Each tutor is a trained educator with high academic standards and excellent leadership skills.
-Students visiting the Tutoring Center can enhance their academic performance with assistance in a variety of subjects.
+TRC staff and tutors possess high academic standards and excellent leadership skills, and are thoroughly trained to provide students with the most effective learning strategies individualized to their subject matter, course requirements, and learning style.
 The center provides a range of services that include explaining challenging concepts, discussing assignments, and providing reinforcement of classroom instruction.
-Tutoring may be provided individually or in small groups and is available throughout the week.
+Students can schedule appointments through the Tutoring Center's appointment scheduling program (TutorTrac) or they can drop in for assistance.
+Tutoring assistance is available Sunday through Thursday.